compute-io/shuffle/README.md

 ## Notes

 Beware of implementations on NPM and elsewhere which use bitwise operators to floor numeric values.
-When using bitwise operators, numeric values are converted into 32-bit integers.
+When using bitwise operators, numeric values are converted to 32-bit integers.
 For large numeric values, you will experience unexpected results.
 While not a concern for this algorithm, bitwise operators also produce unexpected results when used on negative numeric values.